vane44/giraffeMaker/readme.md

 };
 ```

-The extend function copies every property from one object onto another.
+The `extend` function copies every property from one object onto another.
 This will save you from having to declare each property on the maker function.
 It will not make a lot of difference in our examples, but imagine if you had 10 or 20 different properties to copy.

 ### Prototypal Inheritence

-A prototype allows you to share methods and properties among class members.
-How this works more precisely is that once you set up a prototype chain, or delegate to a prototype.
-Any failed lookup on an object will be delegated to its prototype which will be checked for what was looked up on the object.
+The `prototype` property on JavaScript objects allows you to share methods and properties among class members.
+How this works more precisely is that once you set up a prototype chain, or delegate to a prototype, any failed lookup on an object will be delegated to its prototype which will be checked for what was looked up on the object.
 The idea of using a prototype is to have any shared properties or methods on the prototype, allowing all class members to use them.
 The only property that should stay in the maker function would be one that changes or has a specific value for each instance.

 ```javascript
 var maker = function(value) {